fran-pena/vscode-mingw-w64/examples/example_2_interactive_input/README.md

-# Example with no input
+# Example with interactive input

 Please, be aware that: